 If you are looking for a mint sauce recipe to can for winter, while your mint is growing abundantly, scroll to the bottom for two mint sauce recipes that are suitable for water bath canning.

 Traditional English Mint Sauce

-Add more water or vinegar to adjust the texture and flavour to suit your taste.
+- Add more water or vinegar to adjust the texture and flavor to suit your taste.